onaio/onadata/docs/forms.rst

 Where:

 - ``pk`` - is the form unique identifier
-- ``format`` - is the data export format i.e csv, xls, csvzip, savzip
+- ``format`` - is the data export format i.e csv, xls, csvzip, savzip, osm

 Params for the custom xls report